MLSDev/development-standards/platform/ios/ios.md

 ## Best Practices

 * Create app user interface in Interface Builder, using XIBs or Storyboards.
 Custom UIView creation in a source code files is undesirable.
 Use [tools and frameworks](https://github.com/MLSDev/LoadableViews) to make your views small and reusable
 * Avoid big Storyboards.
 Split Storyboards into smaller ones.
 More than 7-8 ViewControllers in one Storyboard are unacceptable.
-Use Storyboard references in XCode 7 to refactor large storyboards into small ones.
+Use Storyboard references in Xcode to refactor large storyboards into small ones.
 * Do not let UIViewController subclasses grow to more than 400 lines of code.
 Always try to keep them simple and short, preferably under 100 lines of code.

 ## Distributing To AppStore

 * Make sure, that your app works with correct server and API version
 * Update your [changelog](/common/git.md#changelog) with relevant changes
-* Merge `develop` branch to `master` branch
 * Create a [tag](/common/git.md#tags) in repository, that represents your Release

 ## Useful links